shadowlockgh/licentia/guides/bodyslide_guide.md

 > In the Outfit/Body dropdown list you will have two main sets of body types, 3BBB/3BA/CBBE for Female and HIMBO for Male.
 > You will need to select the respective groups for which body you want to build, since you cannot build Male and Female simultaneously due to different presets.

 A list will open with various groups to choose outfits for.
 For Female select both 3BBB and 3BA, and the related groups such DX Crimson Blood 3BA.
-For Male select HIMBO.
+For Male select HIMBO and it's applicable groups.

 Example Group Selections for Female and Male: